-Property rental and lease revenues include amounts earned for additional performance or usage-based rent, other variable rents, pass-through rents and short-term lease revenue.
-It also includes amortization of the deferred inflows of resources recognized on a straight-line basis over the remaining term of the leases.
+Property rental and lease revenues include amounts earned for additional performance or usagebased rent, other variable rents, pass-through rents and short-term lease revenue.
+It also includes amortization of the deferred inflows of resources recognized, in accordance with GASB 87, on a straight-line basis over the remaining term of the leases.